 - The good work of the Federal Trade Commission.

+He opposes “a laissez-faire approach by regulators” because it “only emboldens certain bad actors in the industry to push the limits.”
+He also wants a new rating system for movies because “the government has a role to play here, just as in food safety.”
+I wonder if there is anything that he thinks the government shouldn’t have a role in.
 Santorum has things backwards: “The only way the number of abortions will ever actually become rare is for the law to change.
 The only way the law will change is for the hearts and minds of Americans to change.”
 Wrong.
 I know hundreds of women who would never have an abortion no matter how safe and legal it was.
 The real solution to abortion is to change the hearts and minds of Americans and get the federal government out of it.
 There are three fundamental errors of Santorumism:

 - Everyone is either a conservative or he is a liberal.